jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 **Miscellaneous**

-### 177 Application of liquidation provisions of Judicature Act 1908 to statutory entities
+### 177 Application of liquidation provisions of Companies Act 1993 to statutory entities
-For the avoidance of doubt, sections 17A to 17E of the Judicature Act 1908 apply to a statutory entity, unless the statutory entity may be put into liquidation in accordance with the entity's Act.
+For the avoidance of doubt, section 240B of the Companies Act 1993 applies to a statutory entity, unless the statutory entity may be put into liquidation in accordance with the entity's Act.

 ### 178 Application of Archives Act 1957
 The Archives Act 1957 applies to a Crown entity that is a government office for the purpose of that Act.